sahiedu/bebop_ros_examples/README.md

 roslaunch bebop_odometry_example bebop_odometry_example.launch
 ```

-As a result an Rviz window will pop up showing the drone's path.
+As a result an Rviz window will pop up.
 Now yow can start moving the drone with the gamepad and see the path generated.

 <p align="center"><img src="https://i.imgur.com/G9SAn9K.png" width="1000" /></p>